rkalendar/TotalRepeats/README.md

 ## Overview

-TotalRepeats is a universal, de novo tool for genome-wide identification, classification, visualization, and comparison of repetitive DNA elements.
+TotalRepeats is a universal, *de novo* tool for genome-wide identification, classification, visualization, and comparison of repetitive DNA elements.
-It efficiently detects a wide spectrum of repeats, including: Mobile genetic elements (transposons, retrotransposons), Tandem arrays (microsatellites, telomers, minisatellites), Large-scale structural variations (duplications, rearrangements).
+It efficiently detects a wide spectrum of repeats, including: mobile genetic elements (transposons, retrotransposons), tandem arrays (microsatellites, minisatellites, telomers, satellite DNA), Large-scale structural variations (duplications, rearrangements).
 Unlike conventional tools, TotalRepeats does not require prior sequence knowledge.
 It supports:
 Rapid identification and classification of repeats;
 Comparative analysis across multiple genomes or assemblies;
 Interspecific polymorphism detection without whole-genome alignment;
 Annotation of repeats using external libraries (Repbase, Dfam/FamDB, or custom datasets).
 The tool is particularly well-suited for comparative genomics, evolutionary biology, structural variation studies, and bioinformatics research.
 Masking, clustering, and annotation are fully multithreaded, scaling efficiently from personal computers to HPC/supercomputing clusters.

 ## Author
 Ruslan Kalendar